emadaaltiti/react-zod-saver/README.md

-# zod-persist 🛡️
+# react-zod-saver 🛡️

 A **type-safe LocalStorage manager for React** powered by **Zod**.

-`zod-persist` provides a simple React hook that works like `useState`, but automatically syncs with `localStorage`, validates data using Zod schemas, synchronizes across browser tabs, and safely migrates stored data when your app evolves.
+`react-zod-saver` provides a simple React hook that works like `useState`, but automatically syncs with `localStorage`, validates data using Zod schemas, synchronizes across browser tabs, and safely migrates stored data when your app evolves.